 Dakar organizers deployed 4 medical helicopters, 3 medical vehicles.
 Eight local ambulances also attended the scene of the crash.

 Dakar organizers said the injured were assessed by first responders and transported to area hospitals.

 Reports on the condition of Guo Meiling and Min Liao are unclear.
 Some have said that she is unhurt; however, Etienne Lavigne, the race director said that Meiling was injured in the Dakar prologue accident.

 Meiling and Liao, were racing a 320 hp, performance Mini ALL4 with a TwinPower turbo engine.

 Meiling is a successful Chinese businesswoman who started competing on quads but switched to cars a few years ago and drove the China Grand Rally.
 This year was her Dakar debut

-After the accident the remainder of the prologue was neutralized.
-Fifty-nine cars were ahead of #360 and finished.
+After the accident, the remainder of the prologue was neutralized.
+Fifty-nine cars were ahead of #360 and all finished.
 All motorcycles had already left and finished as well.
 The trucks were still at the starting line and were unable to compete in the 11 km special section.